 If you want a looser fit, joggers or culottes can be the perfect alternative.
 They’re a great transitional piece between seasons and can work with a variety of shoes, from slippers to sneakers.
 You can even dress them up with cute sandals.
 Look for a pair with a wide, stretchy, high-rise waistband at the top for optimal comfort.

 Another great option—especially for creating cute, trendy outfits during your recovery—is the jumpsuit (especially a nursing jumpsuit), which is ideal for breastfeeding after a C-section.
 Available in a variety of cuts and lengths, jumpsuits can cater to many types of weather and occasions.
-Because they often don’t have a fitted waist, they're a great choice for your recovery.
+Because they often don’t have a fitted waist, they're a great choice for your belly-birth recovery.

 BraveMom Tip: Loose-fitting jumpsuits that crisscross or pull down in the front will make nursing a cinch!

 Comfortable sleepwear should be a priority for every new mom.
 Super-soft PJs are essential nursing clothes after C-section surgery.
-Although nursing pajamas are usually considered night-time apparel, new moms often wear them around the clock especially in the fourth trimester.
-Look for a material that makes you feel cozy, a design that allows easy access for nursing, and a style that helps you feel beautiful instead of frumpy.
+Although nursing pajamas are usually considered night-time apparel, new moms often wear them around the clock, especially in the fourth trimester.
+Look for a fabric that makes you feel cozy, a design that allows easy access for nursing, and a style that helps you feel beautiful instead of frumpy.

 BraveMom Tip: Look for pajama tops that are cute enough to pair with your favorite skirt or leggings!

-Many new moms know they may need to buy some nursing bras, but some forget about undies!
+Many new moms know they may need to buy some nursing bras, but some forget about recovery undies!
 Whether you have a vaginal delivery or a C-section, you should treat yourself to new underwear.
 As the uterus sheds its lining, you can experience vaginal bleeding for weeks.
 While hospital mesh panties are functional (and we do sing their praises for a few days), they’re not really fashionable or practical for long-term use.

 Go for stretchy, high waisted underwear with a wide band across the top.
 You’ll want something that sits above your incision and won’t slip down as you move.
 Look for full coverage panties roomy enough to accommodate large postpartum pads the hospital will provide (or that you make on your own!).